Vietnam.vn - Nền tảng quảng bá Việt Nam

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 7.

-To spin stronger yarn, the Mong people created a tool that combines foot and hand movements, allowing them to spin many flax fibers at once.
+To spin stronger yarn, the Mong people created a tool that combines foot and hand movements, allowing them to spin many flax fibers at the same time.

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 8.